 This Resort In Jamaica Is Like the Adult Summer Camp You've Always Wanted

-Last spring, when the world was a different place, a small group of friends and I landed in Montego Bay, Jamaica.
-The sun was shining as a friendly driver appeared at the airport with a medium-sized cooler filled with cool towels and “iced cold” Red Stripes.
-We hopped aboard his van and 90-minutes later arrived at Rockhouse Resort & Spa, the iconic, 40-room boutique hotel (and one of Travel + Leisure’s Top 25 resort hotels in the Caribbean, Bermuda, and the Bahamas) in the sleepy, bohemian-fringed town of Negril.
+When my friends and I landed in Montego Bay, Jamaica, the sun was shining as a friendly driver appeared at the airport with a medium-sized cooler filled with cool towels and "iced cold" Red Stripes for our small group.
+We hopped aboard his van and 90-minutes later arrived at Rockhouse Resort & Spa, the iconic, 40-room boutique hotel (and one of Travel + Leisure's Top 25 resort hotels in the Caribbean, Bermuda, and the Bahamas) in the sleepy, bohemian-fringed town of Negril.

-At its core, Jamaica seems to lack any agenda, other than to ensure you “keep the vibes calm.”
-Rockhouse follows the same mantra, asking you to unplug and stay a while.
-The contour of the hotel, which just turned 25 years old, looks like a faded ‘70s postcard; its namesake rocks perched high above the Caribbean Sea with red ladders and curved stairs emerging from the water.
+At its core, Jamaica seems to lack any agenda, other than to ensure you "keep the vibes calm."
+Rockhouse follows the same mantra, asking you to unplug and stay awhile.
+The contour of the hotel, which has been around since 1973, looks like a faded '70s postcard; its namesake rocks perched high above the Caribbean Sea with red ladders and curved stairs emerging from the water.
 The best rooms are the cluster of hexagonal, thatch-roofed cottages with wraparound terraces, built by a Frank Lloyd Wright protégé, and seemingly blending into its volcanic-cliffed milieu.
-I’m also a sucker for those old-school places where rock stars like the Rolling Stones and Bob Marley used to party and sleep, and where, today, televisions and mobile phones are shelved in favor of reggae LPs and rum cocktails.
+I'm also a sucker for those old-school places where rock stars like the Rolling Stones and Bob Marley used to party and sleep, and where, today, televisions and mobile phones are shelved in favor of reggae LPs and rum cocktails.

 While I've traveled to some far-flung places, my favorites subscribe to a formula where analog charms still reign: Montana's Rock at Ranch Creek, Four Seasons Tented Camp in Thailand's Golden Triangle, Suttle Lodge in Oregon's Deschutes National Forest, Francis Coppola's Belizean escape Blancaneaux Lodge, and my friend's summer house on New York's Lake George, to name a few.
 Really, the best places are those that are like summer camp: deceptively simple rooms, hearty home cooking, and choose-your-own adventures.